 The 4 Most Important Values to Pass on to Your Children

 Education is one of the most important aspects of being a human being.
-If you’re a father, mother, grandmother, or teacher, it’s important that you ask yourself what you should pass on to the children around you.
-In today’s article we’d like you to consider these four core values.
+If you’re a father, mother, grandmother, or teacher, ask yourself: what are the important values you should pass on to the children around you?
+In today’s article, we’d like to suggest four.

-Empathy allows people to form true friendships, to respect their partners, and to be happy in the future with others in their lives.
-Knowing that other people also experience fear, joy, anxiety, or shame helps improve our society.
-And understanding that the things we do can hurt others makes us more respectful to their emotions.
+Empathy allows people to form true friendships, respect their partners, and be happy in the future with the other people in their lives.
+Knowing that other people also experience fear, joy, anxiety, and shame helps improve our society.
+Understanding that the things we do can hurt others also makes us more respectful towards their emotions.
 It’s a value that’s well-worth instilling in those around you.

-Commitment is something that children will develop over time, but it can be promoted from the time that they are very young.
-As they grow, they’ll learn to be responsible for their day-to-day actions and become more mature.
-Committing to things helps them become better people, better students, better family members, and better friends… strong ties and values are instilled in this way.
-Teach them that there are important things in life that are worth fighting for, and this is why it’s important to be responsible and always try to improve oneself.
-They need to know that every word that is spoken has a meaning, for example, both at face value and beneath the surface.
+Teach them that there are important things in life that are worth fighting for, and this is why it’s important to be responsible and always try to be better.
+For example, they need to know that every word they speak has a meaning, both at face value and beneath the surface.

 4. The value of self-esteem

-Remember that to instill these core values it is you who must provide the good example.
-Be consistent, firm, and enthusiastic, while showing great affection toward your children.
+Remember that, to instill these core values, you’re the one who has to provide them with the good example.
+Be consistent, firm, and enthusiastic, and show them great affection.